Prayut Chan-o-cha: Further human rights suppression

 A 2019 Human Rights Watch reported that as the newly elected government of Prayut assumed power in mid-2019, Thailand's human rights record showed no signs of change.

 In early 2021, the Thai government, led by Prayut, had adopted a draft law, Draft Act on the Operations of Not-for-Profit Organizations, to regulate non-governmental organization (NGOs).
 The bill was mentioned by Amnesty International as an effort to silence civil society groups and NGOs.

 In September 2021, Nattacha Boonchaiinsawat, a Move Forward Party MP, released videos, voice clips, and documents regarding military operations creating fake social media accounts to operate information warfare against the people.
-The Internal Security Operations Command, head by Prayut, was also involved in deep monitoring of opposition politicians, seen as Prayut’s political enemies, along with Thai activists.
+The Internal Security Operations Command, head by Prayut, was also involved in deep monitoring of opposition politicians, seen as Prayut's political enemies, along with Thai activists.

-In November 2021, Prayut ordered the Royal Thai Police and the Ministry of Interior to check if Amnesty International had violated any Thai laws following the campaign's support of the repeal of lèse-majesté law regarding a contentious ruling by the Constitutional Court against the 2020 Thai protests calling for reform of the monarchy.
+In November 2021, Prayut ordered the Royal Thai Police and the Ministry of Interior to check if Amnesty International had violated any Thai laws following the campaign's support of the repeal of the lèse-majesté law regarding a contentious ruling by the Constitutional Court against the 2020 Thai protests calling for reform of the monarchy.
 On 1 December, a 28-year-old noodle vendor made headline news by asking Prayut to retire quickly to allow others to perform the duties of his office.
 She voiced that Thailand needs more development.
 She was welcomed by people in Ban Dung District in Udon Thani.
 Later Ban Dung police came to her house, asking to see her so that they could keep a record of her, but she declined to meet them, saying she had done nothing wrong.
 The police detained her later.

-On 4 December, Prayut said “The most important thing today is that we do two things.
+On 4 December, Prayut said "The most important thing today is that we do two things.
 The government does two things.
 The first is equality and equal opportunity.
 Every Thai person must have the opportunity to use a car, use the road, use a bridge, and take advantage of anything from basic utilities.
 Rich people themselves paid for the tollway.
 Low-income people also use the route below.
 They will not be crowded with each other.
-I think this is equality, access to opportunities, and travel, but today, many things have happened in the past two governments.”.
+I think this is equality, access to opportunities, and travel, but today, many things have happened in the past two governments.".